btrailor/btrailor.github.io/hugo-site/content/info/_index.md

 - Writing about music technology and creative process
 - Building "Optimize.Me", a satirical mobile game . .

+## Available for Freelance Work

+I'm currently accepting freelance projects and collaborations in the following areas:

+**Sound & Music** — Custom audio for video games, interactive media, films, and installations.
+Specializing in generative systems, modular synthesis, and exploring the musical potential of glitches and errors.

+**Web Design & Development** — Artist portfolios, musician websites, and creative projects built with modern frameworks.
+Clean, minimal aesthetics with an emphasis on user experience and performance.

+**Brand Identity & Design** — Visual identity systems for musicians, record labels, cultural organizations, and creative practitioners.
+Album artwork, promotional materials, and cohesive brand guidelines.

+Interested in working together?
+[Get in touch below](#contact).

 ## Tools & Technologies

 **Audio:** Max/MSP, Monome Norns, Eurorack Modular, Ableton Live, SuperCollider